 Three Steps to Learn from Sales Wins

 Review the solution selling and buying experiences by examining these aspects of the sale:

 What are the characteristics of this buyer that enabled you to make a strong connection and earn their trust?
 How close did they fit your target client profile?

-Think from the buyer’s point of view…how would they describe your company and what differentiated you and your offerings from the competition?
 Remember, it’s not how you describe what your organization does but how the buyer perceives the company and the value you bring.

 That’s what really defines your brand promise and your competitive edge.
 Know what the buyer valued most and compare that to your value proposition and go-to-market sales strategy.
 Any changes or updates required?